|Plus500 Pros||Plus500 Cons|

 The Plus500 mobile trading experience does more than just allow its clients to keep in touch with the markets when on the move.
 It’s a real selling point for the firm.
 The interfaces available are Plus500 mobile apps for iOS, Android and Windows phones.
 It’s also possible to access the platform through an internet browser.

 Plus500 introduced its Android-based trading platform for Android smartphones and tablets in 2012.
-They were early adopters of the technology and clients will benefit from their appetite for keeping that advantage over their peers.
-One of the nice to have features of the Plus500 apps is the auto-logout function which offers an additional layer of security and was introduced in 2019.
-The actual trading interface comes packed with all the risk management tools which one would normally find on a desktop dashboard.
+They were early adopters of the technology, and clients will benefit from their appetite for keeping that advantage over their peers.
+One of the excellent features of the Plus500 apps is the auto-logout function introduced in 2019, which offers an additional layer of security.
+The actual trading interface comes packed with all the risk management tools one would typically find on a desktop dashboard.

 Social and Copy Trading with Plus500

-Plus500 do not support Copy or Social Trading.
+Plus500 does not support Copy or Social Trading.
 Their emphasis is on supporting stand-alone trading.
-As their help desk point out: “Hello, no we don’t offer this feature.
+As the help desk points out: “Hello, no, we don’t offer this feature.
 As a trader, you should do your own research and develop your own trading strategies.
 We cannot get involved in your trading activity or the trends of the instruments.”

 Plus500 Charting and Tools

-Users shouldn’t be fooled by the basic layout of the charts.
-The very long list of indicators which are available to clients allow for in-depth analysis of the markets.
+The basic layout of the charts shouldn’t fool users.
+The very long list of indicators that are available to clients allows for in-depth analysis of the markets.

 Special mention should be given for the dedication Plus500 give to ensuring the charting functionality carries over to the mobile format.

 Plus500 offer a lot of support for new and novice traders.
-It’s possible to familiarise yourself with the trading platform, by watching the “Traders Guide” available on the Plus500 website at www.plus500.com under the “Tools” tab.
+It’s possible to familiarise yourself with the trading platform by watching the “Traders Guide” available on the Plus500 website.
+It is under the “Tools” tab.

 The training videos cover a range of topics.
 Some such as the explanation of slippage are particularly useful if not glamourous but touch on the details of trading in a way that helps traders be best prepared to enter the markets.

 Plus500 demonstrate that client protection and security are clearly of high importance.
-The regulatory bodies which they have licenses from and operate under are top-tier.
+The regulatory bodies which they have licences from and operate under are top tier.
 The exact regulatory protection will be dependent on the domicile of the account holder.
 Those who hold accounts with Plus500UK Ltd are authorised and regulated by the Financial Conduct Authority (FRN 509909).
-Clients of Plus500CY Ltd fall under the umbrella of the firm which is authorised and regulated by the Cyprus Securities and Exchange Commission (Licence No. 250/14).
+Clients of Plus500CY Ltd fall under the umbrella of the firm, which is authorised and regulated by the Cyprus Securities and Exchange Commission (Licence No. 250/14).

-Traders in other domiciles operated under regulators including: Plus500AU Pty Ltd holds AFSL #417727 issued by ASIC, FSP No. 486026 issued by the FMA in New Zealand and Authorised Financial Services Provider #47546 issued by the FSCA in South Africa.
-Plus500SG Pte Ltd (UEN 201422211Z) holds a capital markets services license from the Monetary Authority of Singapore for dealing in capital markets products (License No. CMS100648-1).
+Traders in other domiciles operated under regulators, including Plus500AU Pty Ltd, holds AFSL #417727 issued by ASIC, FSP No. 486026 issued by the FMA in New Zealand and Authorised Financial Services Provider #47546 issued by the FSCA in South Africa.
+Plus500SG Pte Ltd (UEN 201422211Z) holds a capital markets services licence from the Monetary Authority of Singapore for dealing in capital markets products (Licence No. CMS100648-1).

-The protection offered includes segregation of client funds.
-When you open an account, Plus500UK Ltd will hold your funds on a segregated basis, in accordance with the Financial Conduct Authority’s client money rules.
+The protection offered includes the segregation of client funds.
+When you open an account, Plus500UK Ltd will hold your funds separately, following the Financial Conduct Authority’s client money rules.

 In terms of operational risk, the firm does well to offer Guaranteed Stop Losses.
-Although there is a charge related to taking up this added layer of security it is something that not all brokers offer so Plus500 do well to make it available.
-Trailing stop-losses and take profit functions are more standard in nature and there is no surprise that Plus500 offer them.
+Although there is a charge related to taking up this added layer of security, it is something that not all brokers provide, so Plus500 does well to make it available.
+Trailing stop-losses and take profit functions are more standard, and it is no surprise that Plus500 offers them.

 The firm states that its clients can’t lose more than the funds they have on their account.
-The “Margin Call” feature exists in order to prevent your account from having a negative balance.
+The “Margin Call” feature exists to prevent your account from having a negative balance.

-Other areas of the site reference Negative Balance Protection but provide few details of how Plus500 provide that service to clients.
-Whilst “Margin Calls” and Negative Balance Protection” are technically two different things they work towards the same goal.
+Other areas of the site reference Negative Balance Protection but give few details of how Plus500 provides that service to clients.
+While “Margin Calls” and Negative Balance Protection” are technically two different things, they work towards the same goal.
 Plus 500 gain points for limiting customer losses to the size of the initial stake.

-The firm offers a range of documents which go in great detail into the risks involved.
+The firm offers a range of documents that go into great detail about the risks involved.

 How to Open a Plus500 Account

-Some brokers design their site to steer clients towards the time-consuming process of fully onboarding, even if they only really want to sample the site via a Demo account.
-Plus500 appear confident in their platform that it will sell itself so provide a very clear choice of live and demo trading options.
-Unlike some other brokers they don’t put a time limit on the time that a Demo account can be held open.
-This allows traders to test the service thoroughly before committing funds and also offers them to switch back to Demo mode when experimenting with new trading ideas.
+Some brokers design their site to steer clients towards the time-consuming process of complete onboarding, even if they only really want to sample the site via a Demo account.
+Plus500 appear confident that the platform will sell itself, so accordingly provide a very clear choice of live and demo trading options.
+Unlike some other brokers, they don’t limit the time that a Demo account can be held open.
+That allows traders to test the service thoroughly before committing funds and lets them switch back to Demo mode when experimenting with new trading ideas.

-As Plus500 operate under license from top-grade regulators there is a standard list of KYC (Know Your Client) material which needs to be processed during the onboarding process.
-This is the case with all brokers but Plus500 take advantage of their high-tech approach to the situation and have included some neat touches.
+As Plus500 operates under licence from top-grade regulators, a standard list of KYC (Know Your Client) material needs to be processed during the onboarding process.
+That is the case with all brokers, but Plus500 takes advantage of its high-tech approach to the situation and has included some neat touches.

-The platform doesn’t charge fees on deposits made using, debit/credit cards, bank transfer and PayPal/Skrill.
-As with other brokers there is always a risk that third parties do apply charges to deposits and withdrawals.
+The platform doesn’t charge fees on deposits made using debit/credit cards, bank transfers and PayPal/Skrill.
+As with other brokers, there is always a risk that third parties apply charges to deposits and withdrawals.

-The FAQ section of the site is refreshingly light touch and can be accessed via this link, https://www.plus500.com/Help/FAQ.aspx.
-The less is more approach taken means that the core issues are addressed in this section and further queries are best directed to the Customer Support team.
+The site’s FAQ section is refreshingly light touch and can be accessed via this link, https://www.plus500.com/Help/FAQ.aspx.
+The less is more approach taken means that the core issues are addressed in this section, and further queries are best directed to the Customer Support team.

 Plus500 Review Conclusion

-One of Plus500’s greatest achievements is their trading platform.
+One of Plus500’s most significant achievements is its trading platform.
 It’s a sophisticated mix of convenience, user-friendly prompts and powerful software tools.
-The firm has been around for long enough to have fine-tuned the trading interface and it puts traders in just the right position to access the markets.
-There are a few nice-to-have touches which are a nod to the firm’s willingness to invest in new technology.
-The execution GUI is packed with risk management filters and ‘four-eye’ checks- all designed to help protect the bottom line.
+The firm has been around for long enough to have fine-tuned the trading interface, and it puts traders in just the right position to access the markets.
+A few nice-to-have touches are a nod to the firm’s willingness to invest in new technology.
+The execution GUI is packed with risk management filters and ‘four-eye’ checks designed to help protect the bottom line.

-As an established operator in the sector, the firm seized the opportunity to gain regulatory licenses from a range of the highest calibre regulators.
+As an established operator in the sector, the firm seized the opportunity to gain regulatory licences from a range of the highest calibre regulators.

-One of the firm’s mission statements is “World’s Trading Machine “.
-This certainly holds and gives a nod to the impressive software available.
-For some it might even take things to the point where the interaction with the site can feel a little impersonal, the lack of telephone support staff being part of this.
+One of the firm’s mission statements is “World’s Trading Machine.”
+This certainly holds and gives the nod to the impressive software available.
+For some, it might even take things to the point where the interaction with the site can feel a little impersonal, the lack of telephone support staff being part of this.

 The reference to ‘trading machine’ ironically highlights that the platform doesn’t support systematic, copy or social trading.

-Plus500 is well positioned in the broker space and is set up to optimise the trading experience of its clients.
-It’s decision to not support certain business lines (e.g. scalpers and robo-trading) means that it is much better positioned to support the services it does provide.
-There are over 300,000 active users on the platform demonstrating that for some traders Plus500 ticks all the boxes.
+Plus500 is well-positioned in the broker space and is set up to optimise the trading experience of its clients.
+Its decision to not support certain business lines (e.g., scalpers and robo-trading) means that it is much better positioned to support the services it does provide.
+There are over 300,000 active users on the platform, demonstrating that Plus500 ticks all the boxes for some traders.